marklogic/marklogic-docker/dockerhub-tos.md

 MarkLogic on Docker Early Access (EA) Notices:

-1. MarkLogic Docker images belonging to the EA program follow a specific tagging format: `{ML release version}-{platform}-{ML Docker release version}-ea`
+- MarkLogic Docker images belonging to the EA program follow a specific tagging format: `{ML release version}-{platform}-{ML Docker release version}-ea`
-2. This software is intended for use with a valid MarkLogic Developer license.
+- This software is intended for use with a valid MarkLogic Developer license.
 See: https://developer.marklogic.com/free-developer/
-3. EA Docker artifacts provide only a subset of features that are planned for the General Availability release.
+- EA Docker artifacts provide only a subset of features that are planned for the General Availability release.
-4. Final packaging of artifacts has not yet been determined.
+- Final packaging of artifacts has not yet been determined.
 The inclusion of a feature in the EA release does not guarantee that feature will ship as a part of the General Availability release.
-5. Early Access software typically lacks functionality and features found in General Availability releases.
-6. Documentation will be limited; some features may only be documented by example, and some of the documentation may be both incomplete and incorrect.
-7. The EA build may not be as functionally complete as the final General Availability release.
+- The EA build may not be as functionally complete as the final General Availability release.
 Known limitations will be documented as completely as possible.
+- Documentation will be limited; some features may only be documented by example, and some of the documentation may be incomplete.
-8. While we are highly motivated to get your feedback, EA is not a program that will be supported through our formal support processes.
+- While we are highly motivated to get your feedback, EA is not a program that will be supported through our formal support processes.
 Product support will only be available through a community mailing list of those people involved in the EA program.
 Individuals from the MarkLogic product team who will respond on an as-possible basis to address questions and issues raised by the community.
 Issues raised through the mailing list will be visible to all members of the community.
-Community support for MarkLogic on Docker: docker@marklogic.com
+The community support mailing list for MarkLogic on Docker is: docker@marklogic.com
-9. All rights to use the EA release of MarkLogic on Docker will expire 30 days after the end of the EA program.
+- All rights to use the EA release of MarkLogic on Docker will expire 30 days after the end of the EA program.